What is Neem Oil And Is It Safe For Cats?

-Neem oil has many traditional uses, one being that it repels and controls a wide variety of insects and bugs which is why it is often an ingredient in commercially produced products to keep fleas at bay in cats.
+Neem oil for fleas on cats is just one way of many ways that neem oil is used.
+The oil has many traditional uses, one being that it repels and controls a wide variety of insects and bugs which is why it is often an ingredient in commercially produced products to keep fleas at bay in cats.

 Some links may be affiliate links.
 We may get paid if you buy something or take an action after clicking one of these links.

 The products below contain Neem oil and have been specially formulated for pets and to give relief from fleas.

 Ark Naturals began as a small family business at a time when natural products were not popular and holistic care for animals was even viewed suspiciously.
 Times have changed and people now actively seek natural products and the company offers a wide range of holistic health care for cats and dogs.

 Ark Natural Neem Protect Cat & Dog Shampoo

 This product can be used on cats over 12 weeks of age.It will kill fleas but it won’t repel fleas so bear in mind that you will need to keep checking for fleas.

 The shampoo will not dry the skin and is often used for dermatitis caused by insect bites because of the healing properties of the neem oil.